csolallo/hello-provtwalker/es6ified/readme.md

 - example of a unit test with karma
 - example of a e2e test with protractor
+- pass in NODE_ENV to toggle production script in view

 ### es6 with angular articles: